-To implement the Wraparound strategy, you pose a question or prompt to your students and then have each student share aloud their quick response.
+To implement the Wraparound strategy, you pose a question or prompt to the class and then have each student share aloud their quick response.
 This strategy provides an efficient way for all students in a classroom to share their ideas about a question, topic, or text, revealing common themes and ideas in students’ thinking.
 Wraparound activities can also be provocative discussion starters.

 Select-a-Sentence: After reading a long text, instruct students to select one sentence that resonates with them or seems to be an important idea.
 Have students read that sentence aloud.
 Be sure to tell students to listen for common themes.
 It is okay if the same sentence is read more than one time.
 This exercise can also be done at the very beginning of a class, using the previous night’s reading assignment.
 In this way, everyone will be able to have some ideas about the text, even if they did not do the reading.